Srsp-coder/Fall-Detection-using-python/README.md

 This project focuses on developing an AI-based Fall Detection system using the YOLOv5 object detection model.
 The system aims to detect falls in real-time from video streams or recorded videos, leveraging deep learning techniques for accurate detection.
 By utilizing the YOLOv5 model and a custom dataset, the project demonstrates the effectiveness of AI in enhancing safety and security in various environments.

 # Keywords:
-Fall Detection, YOLOv5, Object Detection, Deep Learning.
+Fall Detection, cv2, Object Detection, Deep Learning,Yolov7,torch,torchvision,numpy.

 # Introduction:
 The Fall Detection project utilizes the YOLOv5 object detection model to identify and classify falls in video footage.
 Falls are a critical issue, especially among the elderly and in hazardous environments.
 This system offers a proactive approach to detecting falls, enabling timely responses and potentially saving lives.
 The project employs a dataset of fall and non-fall examples, ensuring the model's ability to generalize to various fall scenarios.